kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 TH
 ------------
 This is standard for the oAuth2 protocol.
-Basically, what happens is that oAuth will send back the we need, but it needs to know where to send it.
-In iOS this is a little tricky because we don’t have a URL or webpage for Strava to it send back to.
+Basically, what happens is that oAuth will send back the token we need, but it needs to know where to send it.
+In iOS this is a little tricky because we don’t have a URL or webpage for Strava to send back to.
 So, we’ll need to configure a deeplink that will respond to the redirect.
 Let’s go ahead and add that.

 CODING
 ------------